International Programmes 2022/2023

 Activities covered by course fee:

-• welcome and farewell parties
+• Welcome dinner and farewell party

-Additional activities (e.g. excursions at the weekends) are offered for an extra fee.
 Of course, you may also get advice from us about planning your own excursions or activities.

 Free internet access